Rangers play national anthem despite Uefa stance

 Rangers played the national anthem and held a minute's silence before their Champions League tie with Napoli to mark the death of Queen Elizabeth.

-Uefa did not grant a request from the Ibrox club - and Chelsea and Manchester City - to air 'God Save the King' before their matches, however Rangers played a version of it 10 minutes before kick-off in Glasgow.
+Uefa did not grant a request from the Ibrox club - and reportedly Chelsea and Manchester City - to air 'God Save the King' before their matches, however Rangers played a version of it 10 minutes before kick-off in Glasgow.

 European football's governing body had said they want a "consistent pre-match ceremony without any celebratory activities across all UK venues".